Preface

 note

-By convention, variables in Bash are written in UPPER_CASE
+By convention, variables in Bash are written in UPPER_CASE.

-For some reason, let's say you really like $FOO
+For some reason, let's say you really like $FOO and want to save it:

 $ export MY_FAV_VAR="My favorite variable is: $FOO."